 Once basic needs are met, people can focus on making lifelong changes for more rewarding and community-driven lives.
 Resources to guide and promote these long-term changes are lacking, though.

-In Climbing Out of Homelessness, ten months of team-building and intense physical and mental training culminates in a five-day hike to the summit of Mt.
+In Climbing Out, ten months of team-building and intense physical and mental training culminates in a five-day hike to the summit of Mt.
 Rainier—an achievement that resonates for the rest of anyone’s life.
 Team Mission (our companion program at Seattle’s Union Gospel Mission) achieves the same results through ongoing guidance in the sport of long-distance running, an activity that is more accessible yet demands equal commitment, endurance, and effort.

 Reaching the peak and making it through that last mile are memorable rewards, but it’s the trek that makes it all worthwhile.
-It’s the new skills and perspectives climbers and runners build along the way that leads to new lives, and new futures.
+It’s the new skills and perspectives climbers and runners build along the way that leads to new lives and new futures.

 Where charity leaves off, they learn to take the next steps, confident of the ground underneath their feet.